-Crestwood College believes that all students, including those with learning difficulties or disabilities, should have high aspirations and hopes for their future.
-The Individual Learning Needs department works with students to overcome barriers that may exist, liaising with outside agencies when specialist support is required and maintaining regular contact with parents.
+Crestwood Community School believes that all students, including those with learning difficulties or disabilities, should have high aspirations and hopes for their future.
+The Learning Support Team work with students to overcome barriers that may exist, liaising with outside agencies when specialist support is required and maintaining contact with parents.

 As a school we hold the same expectations of progress for all students yet at the same time understand that students need different levels of support in order to achieve their potential.
 The most effective way to ensure students make progress is for subject teachers in the mainstream classroom to plan for the needs of all learners, allowing alternative ways of recording information or demonstrating ability.
 For some students, additional adult time might be necessary to overcome barriers to learning or provide additional pastoral support.
 We aim to develop the independence of students and would expect their reliance upon additional adult time to reduce during their secondary school career.

-The ILN Department offers literacy and numeracy interventions for those students with the most acute difficulties, following programmes designed to reduce the skills gap between those with learning needs and their peers.
-We also offer access to ICT equipment to help students access the curriculum.
+The team offer literacy and numeracy interventions for those students with the most acute difficulties, following programmes designed to reduce the skills gap between those with learning needs and their peers.
+There is also limited access to ICT equipment to help students participate across the curriculum.

-“Disabled students and those with special educational needs make particularly good progress.” – Osfted
+“Disabled students and those with special educational needs make particularly good progress.” – Ofsted

-For those students with social, emotional or behavioural difficulties, dedicated support staff with appropriate training are deployed to provide additional care.
+For those students with social and/or emotional needs, dedicated support staff with appropriate training are deployed to provide additional care.
 This may take the form of in-class support, small group intervention or 1:1 mentoring to ensure that students feel happy, safe and are able to achieve academic success.

-Parents with concerns about the progress their child is making should, in the first instance, make contact with the individual teacher or your child’s learning mentor, who should be able to provide feedback on current performance towards their target, any barriers impinging success and possible next steps.
-If the issue is wider than a single subject area, your child’s tutor, year leader or the school Learning Needs Coordinator (currently Alex Murray) may be more appropriate.
+Parents with concerns about the progress their child is making should, in the first instance, make contact with the individual teacher who should be able to provide feedback on current performance towards their target, any barriers impinging success and possible next steps.

-Parents of children who have a statement of special needs will have a named member of the ILN Department who will monitor the provision stipulated within the statement.
-Although available for contact at any time, they will meet with parents regularly to review progress, hear concerns and suggest ways forwards.
+Parents of children who have an EHC Plan will have a named member of the Learning Support Team who will monitor the provision stipulated within the statement.
+An annual review will be scheduled every twelve months to review the student’s progress and make support changes as necessary.

 Crestwood is one of six secondary schools in Hampshire that has a dedicated provision for students with severe dyslexic difficulties.
 Applications for a place within the provision takes place directly with the county SEN team.
 Junior/Primary school SENCos will be able to advise on the process, which begins in Year 5.
 Students with provision placements spend the majority of their time with peers in mainstream classes but have access to additional specialist intervention.